 Despite their ability to connect to mobile networks and good battery life, Armd-based computers haven’t caught fire.
 They cannot match the performance of AMD’s and Intel’s x86-family processors, and there are problems in software compatibility as software for x86 processors doesn’t run on Arm machines.

 However, Microsoft doesn’t fear to raise our expectations in performance.

-According to Yusuf Mehdi, Microsoft’s corporate VP for modern life, search and devices group, the SQ1 offers “incredible power” for the Surface Pro X. “We've got amazing graphics power.
-We're going to do AI on the chip,” he said.
+According to Yusuf Mehdi, Microsoft’s corporate VP for modern life, search and devices group, the SQ1 offers “incredible power” for the Surface Pro X.

 However, the tech giant didn’t reveal many details about its performance.
 Its graphics performance doubles that of Intel’s 8th-gen Core chips from two years ago of Qualcomm’s 850 smartphone processor from last year, said Qualcomm.
 And if you compare the Surface Pro 6 running on Intel chip with the Surface Pro X, you’ll see that Microsoft choose efficiency over raw performance.

 Panos Panay, Chief Product Officer at Microsoft, during the event, said that this product's performance per watt is three times more than the Surface Pro 6.
 The Surface Pro 6 packs Intel’s 8th-gen Core chip.

 Intel has been Microsoft’s partner for decades and it’s not likely to abandon Intel now.
 In fact, its two new Surface devices pack Intel’s Ice Lake chip like the 13-inch Surface Laptop 3 while the Surface Neo packs the Lakefield chip.